gdrape/getcleandata-course-project/README.md

       (1) Each column contains a single variable (means of the measurement variables).
       (2) Each row contains a single observation (subject x activity name).
       (3) Each type of observational unit (set of smart phone measurements) is in a table.
-10.Finally write out the data table for upload as required by the assignment.
+10. Finally write out the data table for upload as required by the assignment.
 This file may be easily examined running the R command "result <- read.table("result.txt", header=TRUE)"